 Unless you or your baby require specialized care, your baby will be placed directly on your chest after birth.
 This practice supports uninterrupted skin-to-skin contact between mother and baby.
 This skin-to-skin time helps with your baby’s transition outside of the womb, helps regulate baby’s body temperature, facilitates mother-baby bonding and is crucial for the first breastfeeding.

 Breast milk is the gold standard in infant nutrition.
-Breastfeeding has numerous health benefits for both mother and baby.
+Breastfeeding has health benefits for both mother and baby.
 Breastfed babies have reduced illness, less risk of obesity and less incidence of sudden infant death syndrome (SIDS).
-For mothers who breastfeed, they have less risk of later developing Type 2 diabetes and certain types of cancers, as well a faster return to your pre-pregnancy weight.
+For mothers who breastfeed, they have less risk of later developing Type 2 diabetes and certain types of cancers.
+They also have a faster return to pre-pregnancy weight.